Bulimia Nervosa - Cause

 bulimia is not clear, but it probably results from a

 social values (such as admiring thinness), and other things that can put someone at risk (such as perfectionism).

-Your risk for developing bulimia increases if your parent, sister, or
+Your risk for bulimia increases if your parent, sister, or

 brother has the condition.
 But family history may be only part of the cause.